ScatterAdd/Biorythm-Calculator-PyQt6/README.md

 On the date of publication the date is german formated as dd.MM.yyyy.
 The date format can be changed at line 46 in the script.

-The position of the window can be adjusted at line 10 and 11.

 ### License / Lizenz